richien/casting-agency/backend/README.md

 This will install all of the required packages within the `requirements.txt` file.

+#### Third Party Dependencies

+##### Auth0

+[Auth0](https://auth0.com/) is an identity management platform.
+The API uses Auth0 to manage authentication and authorization using JSON Web Tokens(JWT) that include Role Based Access Control(RBAC) permission claims.

+- Setup Auth0
+    - Create an Auth0 account if you dont't have one.
+    - Select a unique tenant domain
+    - Create a new single page web application
+    - Create a new API
+        - in API Settings:
+            - Enable RBAC
+            - Enable Add Permissions in the Access Token
+    - Create new API permissions as listed in the `Getting Started` section of the [docs/APIDOCS.md](docs/APIDOCS.md) file.
+    - Create new roles as described in the `Getting Started` section of the [docs/APIDOCS.md](docs/APIDOCS.md) file.
+- Additional Auth0 setup is required for running the tests locally.
+    - From your Auth0 account, create a new machine-machine application called **Executive Producer**.
+    - Authorize the machine to use the API you created earlier, giving it all the permissions for the Executive Producer role.
+The `client ID` and `client Secret` for this machine will need to be added to a `.env` file as decribed in the [Running the server](#running-the-server) section of this document.
+    - Repeat the above instructions to create two other machine-machine applications called **Casting Director** and **Casting Assistant**.
+    - NOTE: The machine to machine applications are required for the automation of the RBAC test cases.
+These tests were implemented with the python unittest library.
 ##### Key Dependencies

 - [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.